trs/npmum/README.md

 ## Synopsis

-`npmum` is a command line tool to manage your npm login user.
+`npmum` is a command line tool to manage your current `npm login` user.

+If you've ever needed to publish to npm with multiple users, this tool is for you.

-By storing tokens under a username alias, the token in `~/.npmrc` will be updated based on the username.
+`npmum` stores tokens under a username alias.
+This allows you to easily switch between users by changing the token in `~/.npmrc` based on the username alias.

 ## Install